bevyengine/bevy-website/content/news/2023-07-07-bevy-0.11/index.md

 "backed" into morph poses, and facial expression transitions are handled in the engine through morph targets.

-Beyond animating hands and faces, morph targets are also used for character editors.

 Morph targets is a very simple animation method.
 Take a model, have a base vertex position, move the vertices around to create several poses: